 This bladder wall is thickened on the cranioventral border, where the cystotomy had previously been performed.
 There’s a linear hyperechoic opacity evident in the center of the thickened area suggestive of suture material (arrow).

 Coupled with a negative urine culture result and the fact that the dog had a normal urine stream rather than dribbling, it was suspected that irritation from the suture was triggering the stranguria since her bladder shrank during micturition.
-Cystoscopy confirmed a loop of suture was entering the lumen, and calcium oxalate crystals were already encrusting the retained suture.
+Cystoscopy confirmed that a loop of suture was entering the lumen and calcium oxalate crystals were already encrusting the retained suture.

 A cystotomy was performed to remove the suture and thickened material, and the dog’s clinical signs resolved within three days.